 All of that aside, I want you to know that I’m here for you!

-This will be my family’s first Christmas since my brother passed away, this is my 4 year anniversary of being in recovery from Anorexia (I was hospitalized New Year’s Day in 2012), I have family traveling from the south to spend Thanksgiving here who have no idea how to address any subject with sensitivity, and there will be alcohol everywhere I turn for the next two months, begging me to give in to its relief.
+This will be my family’s first Christmas since my brother passed away, this is my 4 year anniversary of being in recovery from Anorexia, I have family traveling from the south to spend Thanksgiving here who have no idea how to address any subject with sensitivity, and there will be alcohol everywhere I turn for the next two months, begging me to give in to its relief.

 In other words - I understand the struggle that this time of year brings.